SBC CHEVY 400 406 NKB-200cc ALUMINUM HEADS STEAM HOLES 64cc STR. PLUG NKB-274-SH

 Pistons: Most 23°aftermarket pistons.

-Push Rod length: When running a hyd. roller cam use 7.250 length.
+Push Rod length: When running a hyd. roller cam use 7.250 length, or 7.3 if using our Comp reduced base cams.
 See our other listings for the best deal on premium pushrods.

 Push rod Guide Plate: We strongly recommend Dart flat guide plates.
 See our other listings for many accessories.